Hypotenuse Calculator

 Common questions about our hypotenuse calculator

-The calculator uses the Pythagorean theorem: c = √(a² + b²), where a and b are the lengths of the two legs, and c is the hypotenuse.
-It squares both legs, adds them together, then takes the square root of the sum.
+The platform uses the Pythagorean theorem: c = √(a² + b²), where a and b are the lengths of the two legs, and c is the result.
+It squares both legs, adds them together, then takes the result of the sum.

 You need the lengths of the two legs (the sides that form the right angle) of the right triangle.
-Once you input these two values, the calculator automatically computes the hypotenuse.
+Once you input these two values, the platform automatically computes the result.

 Yes!
-The calculator shows each step: squaring each leg, adding the squares together, and taking the square root of the sum.
+The platform shows each step: squaring each leg, adding the squares together, and taking the result of the sum.
 This helps you understand how the Pythagorean theorem is applied.

 Yes!
-The calculator works with whole numbers, decimal numbers, and fractions.
+The platform works with whole numbers, decimal numbers, and fractions.
 It provides precise results for any numeric input.

-Yes!
-Our Hypotenuse Calculator is completely free to use.
-Calculate the hypotenuse for unlimited right triangles without any cost or registration required.
+No!
+The platform is completely free to use.
+Calculate for unlimited right triangles without any cost or registration required.

 How Our Math Calculator Works